Finance Unit Frequently Asked Questions

 - What forms of payment does the court accept?

 - How should the check be made payable?

 - Where should I send my check?

-- Who do I call to find out my outstanding balance for criminal debt (special assessment, restitution, fine)?
+- Whom do I call to find out my outstanding balance for criminal debt (special assessment, restitution, fine)?

-- Who do I contact to inquire about a restitution payment?
+- Whom do I contact to inquire about a restitution payment?

-- Who do I contact to notify about a change of address for restitution checks?
+- How do I request a change of address for restitution checks?

 - What do I need to do to change the payee’s name on a restitution check due to marriage, divorce, death, next of kin, etc?